chucktilbury/vmachine/notes.md

-* Make values 32 bits instead of 64.
-Supporting immediate instructions.
+* Make expressions.c do the whole operation instead of the runner.

+* mechanism for comparing objects.

 * Need a way to delete/free values.

-* Distinguish literals from variables.

-* Figure out how to push a value on the stack without creating a new value.

 * Fix casting. (values to pointers)